Liam-Eagen/BulletproofsPP/README.md

 specified proof file.
 This format is not intended to be compatible with anything, and is minimal in the sense that it includes only the responses and final openings of the commitments.
 It cannot be verified without the schema.
-The commitments are written to a seperate commitment file.
+The commitments are written to a separate commitment file.
 In verify mode, the tool will read from the proof file and commitment file.
 In test mode, the tool will run the prover, verify the proof, write the proof and coms to their files, and then run the verifier.